IPNEWPAY/doc-acq/docs/self-hosted/-- copy.md

 Viewing the Docker containers log is the very first approach when troubleshooting issues.
 The critical information in the log can quickly help you find the root causes of most issues.

-To view all logs from all ShellHub containers, run the following command:
+To view all logs from all Newpay Docs containers, run the following command:

 ```
 ./bin/docker-compose logs